Report to the Local Police and get a Certificate of Loss or Theft

-If you lose your residence card (在留カード) while traveling or temporarily returning to your home country, the first thing you should do is report it to the local police and get a certificate of loss or theft.
+If your residence card (在留カード) is lost or stolen while you are traveling outside Japan or temporarily returning to your home country, the first thing you should do is report it to the local police and get a certificate of loss or theft.
 You will need this document when you apply for a new card.

 A Major Risk to Be Aware Of: Denial of Boarding